thadler/LazyLuna/README.md

     1. This converts EMIDEC's Nifti images into DICOM format and the gold standard contours into Lazy Luna Annotation format
 4. Open the Analyzer Tool

-EMIDEC image files are in nifti format and can be converted to the Dicom format by running the EMIDEC Notebook in notebooks.
-After the conversion: open

 ## License